goharbor/community/proposals/new/Pluggable-Scanning.md

     scan_metadata: json object, scanner specific
     image_check: boolean (true if image is 'ok' according to scanner implementation and/or policy)

-* ImageDeleted
+* NotifyImageDeleted
-  * Description: Explicit call to support scanner GC of any scan related data that should be flushed.
+  * Description: Explicit call to notify scanner that a specific image manifest has been deleted from Harbor and the scanner may flush any state if necessary.
   * Params: image digest, tags, registry URL
   * Output: status code (ok or error)